sfigg/commercialization-public/manufacture/desktop/language-packs-and-windows-deployment.md

 To preload Cortana features, add the following features on demand: UI text, the Basic, Text-to-Speech, and Speech language components.

 Not all components and features on demand are available for every language.
+[Language and region Features on Demand](features-on-demand-language-fod.md) has information about available features.

 To learn more, see [Add Language Packs to Windows](add-language-packs-to-windows.md).